UniflyDesign/Boeing-717-200/README.md

 # Boeing-717-200

 This is the developing grounds for the upcoming Unifly Boeing 717-200.
+It is a plane add-on for X-Plane.

 # Change log
 2/10/18: Inital upload.
 Plane is flyable, but not finished.
 If you got here from a Google search and you can't wait for it to be